aravaca/Invincible-Tic-tac-toe-AI-/README.md

 7 | 8 | 9<br/>

 ## Acknowledgement
 The source code for the basic version of the game is from Kylie Ying's GitHub (https://github.com/kying18).
 I want to give a special thanks to her wonderful YouTube tutorial.
 However, the class AI_Player in player.py, method get_owl in game.py, and the main method, which contains all necessary logic and procedures for the AI and its algorithm, are solely written on my own.
-I referred to notes from Justin Wyss-Gallifent (https://math.umd.edu/~immortal/) for the minimax algorithm and heuristic function.
+I have also added features such as a scoreboard, choosing the order in which player goes first, and playing again.
+For the minimax algorithm and heuristic function, I referred to notes from Justin Wyss-Gallifent (https://math.umd.edu/~immortal/).
 I want to give a special thanks to his wonderful detailed notes.